HeinrichApfelmus/reactive-banana/README.md

 I'm writing documentation on a call-by-need basis.
 So, feel free to write me an email if you want something explained that you don't understand, and I'll explain it to you!

+## Compilation

+Prerequisites: the wxHaskell package

+    cabal install wx

+Note that you need to have a development version of the wxWidgets libraries installed before building wx.
+If you run into `ExitFailure 1` exceptions, please follow the [wxHaskell Quick Start](http://www.haskell.org/haskellwiki/WxHaskell/Building) instructions and try again.

+To build the reactive-banana libraries, type

+    cd reactive-banana && cabal configure && cabal build && cd ..
+    cd reactive-banana-wx && cabal configure && cabal build && cd ..

 ## How is the source code structured?

 The project contains two directories: